hiro2016/ergodox_gui_configurator/README.md

+# todo
++ Write tests and divide the scripts into modules.
+Manual testing costs more time.
+Not sufficient encapsulation.
++ Define the format of communication between modules.
+Changing protocol is costly and the lack of it makes code difficult to read.

 # Offline Ergodox gui configuration tool for Ubuntu(and just maybe windows)
 ### You can configure your Ergodox for any layout
 You press a key and this tool guesses what your keyboard sends to the PC and make